jondwaite/jondwaite.github.io/content/post/2016-11-24-uploading-running-utilities-directly-on-esxi-hosts.md

 At first I tried using PuTTY plink.exe and pscp.exe from PowerShell to perform the SSH and SCP file copy to the hosts, but had serious problems passing the right password & command line options due to the way PowerShell escapes quoted strings.
 In the end I found it easier to use the PoshSSH PowerShell library (<https://github.com/darkoperator/Posh-SSH>) for these functions rather than shelling out to PuTTY executables.

-Note that we usually leave SSH access disabled on our ESXi hosts, so the script shown enables this and then re-disables SSH after running &#8211; adjust if necessary when using in your own environments.
+Note that we usually leave SSH access disabled on our ESXi hosts, so the script shown enables this and then re-disables SSH after running - adjust if necessary when using in your own environments.

-If you need to run this check for your own environment you will still need to open a VMware support call to obtain the vsipioctl binary as far as I am aware as I don&#8217;t believe this is available any other way.
+If you need to run this check for your own environment you will still need to open a VMware support call to obtain the vsipioctl binary as far as I am aware as I don't believe this is available any other way.

-The script is shown below &#8211; hopefully this will be useful for some of you, just make sure you test properly before running against a production environment.
+The script is shown below - hopefully this will be useful for some of you, just make sure you test properly before running against a production environment.
 Luckily in our case the script proved that none of our VMs are impacted by this issue and we can safely proceed with our NSX-V upgrade.

 Jon.